ForomePlatform/anfisa/doc/dev/adm/a_storage_dir.rst

 .. index::
     storage.dir, file format

-The purpose of file storage.dir is to integrate and control information about assembly of :term:`primary datasets<primary dataset>` that are available on a single instance of Anfisa system.
-The format of file is plain JSON, and the system administrator can maintain this file with use of any text editor.
-There is no strong requirement on the current stage of project to create this file and maintain this : the system administrator is free to use more atomic ways to perform any action.

-The solution is intermediate one: in future the project will require
-a dashboard integration tool for control all processes of data preparation and annotation
-automatically and with proper user interface.
-Up to this moment the project does not include such a dashboard, and this file technique provides some minimal level of integration support for datasets.
+The file storage.dir presents some variant of integration solution: the system administrator can form this file in JSON format manually, with use of any text editor, put here all information about maintained datasets, and use path to this file in option **--dir** in administration tools: :doc:`storage` and :doc:`adm_update`.

+If configuration of datasets changes, the user administrator needs to fix changes in storage.dir manually.
+On shell level, there is also the regime **register** in :doc:`storage`, it allows to register new dataset in storage.dir automatically.

+There is no strong need in this file in current state of the project, the system administrator can perform all administrative actions without it.

 The file includes: